-Just because a modern award or enterprise agreement has been drafted with your specific industry in mind doesn’t always mean that it reflects the operational realities of your individual business or the unique needs of employees.
+Just because an award or enterprise agreement has been drafted with your specific industry in mind doesn’t always mean that it reflects the operational realities of your individual business or the unique needs of employees.

 In recognition of this, The Fair Work Act 2009 (Cth) requires that enterprise agreements and modern awards contain a flexibility clause which effectively allow employer and employee to modify certain entitlements to suit their needs.

-The flexibility clause will ordinarily provide which Award/Agreement conditions can be varied by mutual agreement (through an individual flexibility agreement) between the employer and employee.
+The flexibility clause will ordinarily provide which award or agreement conditions can be varied by mutual agreement (through an individual flexibility agreement) between the employer and employee.

 Standard conditions that can be subject to a flexibility agreement include: